SchulteMarkus/spock-geb-demo/README.md

     which are used as part of the test
 - [GebConfig.groovy](src/test/resources/GebConfig.groovy) sets up the selenium driver ([WebDriverManager](https://github.com/bonigarcia/webdrivermanager) is being used here)

+# Further reading

+See https://github.com/geb/geb-example-gradle for a similar example, but created/maintained by the original Geb author(s).